linhtoroi/UndoSnake/README.md

-### Game Undo Snake is project of advanced programming subject
+### UndoSnake Game is project of Advanced Programming subject

 Tech: C++